AbdulHakeem518/TODO-List-with-ReactJS/README.md

 3. Run `npm run dev`

-This will start a server in http://localhost:5173
+This will start a server in http://localhost

-# Live preview

-Access to this link https://react-todo.lesalvucci.xyz

 # Screenshots